dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

 ## Part One - Normalize your CSS with "Bootstrap Reboot"

-1. Look over your starter files, open the directory in VS Code, and preview the tetris-grid.html in your browser (probably by launching it with Live Server).
+1. Look over your starter files, open the *directory* in VS Code (right click the folder, r inside of it, and choose Open with Code), and preview the tetris-grid.html in your browser (probably by launching it with Live Server).
+If you haven't done this before...
+Figure it out now...
+Install the LiveServer extension (if it isn't already) and then right-click the file and choose "Open with LiveServer".
+If Edge comes up, abort!
+You can either change your default browser in windows setting or go into the Settings of VS Code and specify Chrome:  Like so: Ctrl-, (control-comma), Type liveserver in the search box and look for "Custom Browser" with a dropdown menu.
+Pheww!

 2. Recall from the reading (Chapter 19) that there are two ways main ways to achieve a "clean slate" in your HTML so that your design can look the same on all browsers despite the potentially different "user agent style sheets":
     - CSS reset (which overrides and essentially 'zeros out' all style rules... basically starting you out from square one).